Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 Uluru is in a semi-arid desert, so you’ll quickly find that the moisture gets sucked from your skin.

-Pack fast-absorbing moisturiser to keep your skin hydrated, and plenty of sticks of lip balm to keep your pout protected. | This lip balm has SPF protection as well
+Pack fast-absorbing moisturiser to keep your skin hydrated, and plenty of sticks of lip balm to keep your pout protected.
+This lip balm has SPF protection as well

 11. Fly net

-Yes, these look pretty stupid but you’ll be happy when flies aren’t crawling directly into your mouth and eyes.
-Plus, everyone else is wearing them, so who cares how you look? | Buy fly net
+Yes, fly nets look pretty silly but you’ll be happy when flies aren’t crawling directly into your mouth and eyes.
+Plus, everyone else is wearing them, so who cares how you look?

 You can easily pick these up in petrol stations and shops in the area, usually for around $10.